-If want to benefit from the growth in your home’s equity but cannot justify remortgaging to do this then consider a secured loan.
+If you want to benefit from the growth in your home’s equity but cannot justify remortgaging to do this then consider a secured loan.
 A secured loan is simply a second-charge mortgage.
-This route means you can avoid disturbing your mortgage and still borrow against the growth in home’s value.
+This route means you can avoid disturbing your mortgage and still borrow against the growth in your home’s value.
 In addition, a secured loan can be faster to arrange than a new mortgage.

 Useful Remortgage Articles